dloa/alexandria-docs/florincoin-mac-install.md

 daemon=1
 txindex=1</code></pre>

 Remember, it is **extremely important** that you change the username and password to something secure.
 Store this username and password somewhere secure but retrievable, as you will need it to access wallet functions within Alexandria.
+Note that rpcuser must match F_USER environment variable and that rpcpassword must match F_TOKEN environment variable.
 Save `florincoin.conf` - Please note, if you create this file with textedit, it may attempt to hide a .txt extension on the file, which will cause it to fail.
 Assuming the file has the proper name on it, relaunch the Florincoin-QT wallet and **let it fully sync**.
 This may take a few hours (or a few days if your network is slow)

 ###Optional: bootstrap with IPFS
 Downloading the full Florincoin blockchain takes a while.
 If you have IPFS install